Working in the roof space

 - damaged cables (e.g. chewed by rodents); and

-- metallised foil insulation which may have been energised due to poor installation practices.
+- metallised foil insulation which may have become energised due to poor installation practices.

-If you plan on working in the roof space, your first step is to switch off the electricity at the main switchboard (usually located in the meter box) by moving the main switch to the "OFF" position.
+If you plan on working in the roof space, your first step is to switch off the electricity at the main switchboard/meter box by turning the main switch to the "OFF" position.

-It is important to note that turning off electricity at the main switchboard does not turn off the electricity supply from the street to the switchboard.
+It is important to note that turning off electricity at the main switchboard/meter box does not turn off the electricity supply from the street to the switchboard.
 This means the incoming overhead or underground service lines and the cables supplying the switchboard will still be live.
 Extreme care must be taken to avoid touching any of these live overhead or underground electrical lines or supply cables.
+If you have solar panels on your property, cabling from solar array panels to the inverter will still be 'live'.

-- switch off the electricity at the main switchboard;
+- switch off the electricity at the main switchboard/meter box by turning the main switch to the 'OFF' position.

-- keep thermal insulation away from light fittings; and
+- Keep thermal insulation away from light fittings.

 WorkSafe Queensland has produced a video highlighting the danger of working in the roof space.